This is the multi-page printable view of this section. Click here to print.

 DigestImage Digest value

-Vulnerability Check ResultImage Digest (Tags) Vulnerability Check Result
+Vulnerability Assessment ResultsImage Digest (Tags) Vulnerability Scan Results

-• View Result button can be clicked to view detailed vulnerability analysis results for the image tags
+• View Results button can be clicked to view detailed vulnerability analysis results for image tags

-• Inactive: Deletion failed and not usable (only delete request possible)
+• Inactive: deletion failed, not usable (deletion request only)

 Copy URLCopy endpoint URL for using image Digest

-• You can copy the private/public endpoint URL to use in commands for using image Digest
+• You can copy the private/public endpoint URL to use in commands for image Digest

-More buttonMenu to select delete, edit, vulnerability check, and detailed usage guide for image Digest (Tags)
+More buttonMenu for selecting deletion, modification, vulnerability assessment, and detailed usage guide for image Digest (Tags)

 • Delete: Delete the specified image Digest (Tags)

-• Vulnerability Check: Vulnerability check available for image Digest (Tags)
+• Vulnerability Scan: Perform vulnerability assessment on image Digest (Tags)

-• Detailed Usage Guide: Can view a guide for using image Digest (Tags) based on CLI
+• Detailed Usage Guide: View a guide for using image Digest (Tags) via CLI

-• Tags Unlock: Can remove the lock to allow selected image Tags to be deleted or updated
+• Tags Unlock: Unlock the lock to allow deletion or updates of selected image Tags

 Table.
 Tags list items

-Image digests that are in an Untagged state without a tag name are displayed as None in the Tags field.
+An image digest that is in an Untagged state without a tag name is displayed as None in the Tags field.

 Detailed Information

-Click the Tags of the image Digest whose details you want to view in the list of Tags in Image details.
-The detailed information window for the image Digest (Tags) will appear.
+Click the Tags of the image Digest whose details you want to view in the Tags list of the Image details.
+The detail window for the image Digest (Tags) will appear.

-Tag InformationDisplays tag name, digest, creation date and time, modification date and time
+Tag informationDisplay tag name, digest, creation time, and modification time

 • Click the Copy button at the far right of the digest value to copy the digest value